SAP-archive/teched2019-uiveri5/README.md

 This project provides code samples and test case to demo UIVeri5 testing for teched2019 purpose.
 These testcases cover end-to-end, system and scenario tests.

 # Requirements
 To run the app, you need to have node and npm installed.
+In conf.js, baseUrl parameter contain the system under testing URL, so you need to change it with yours accordingly.

 # Download and Installation
 To run the app you have to do following steps: